weavedb/weavedb/docs/docs/sdk/relayers.md

 const authSig = await LitJsSdk.checkAndSignAuthMessage({ chain: "mumbai" });
 ```

 Relayers can be a simple serverless function.
-The following is a serverless function using the NestJS api directory.
+The following is a serverless function using the NestJS `pages/api` directory.

 ```js
 const { utils } = require("ethers")